K1R5MM5N/K1R5MM5N/README.md

-🌀  .  i love anything includes yuri, if that bothers you just dni ❕  , -: ✧ :-゜・．

-        ➷
+🌀  . !!
+DNI IF UR HOMOPHOBIC, RACIST, OR A WEIRDO.  .・゜゜・ also i dont check who i follow so please tell me if i follow a problematic people!